duke-libraries/file-tracker/README.md

     LARGE_FILE_THRESHHOLD      Integer byte size, above which a file is considered "large" for purposes of job queueing (default: 1000000000 [= 1G]).
     FIXITY_CHECK_PERIOD        Integer number of days after which fixity should be re-checked (default: 60).
     BATCH_FIXITY_CHECK_LIMIT   Integer default maximum number of files to submit for fixity checking in a single batch (default: 100000).

-See [duracloud-client](https://github.com/duracloud/duracloud-ruby-client) documentation for detailed information on configuration of DuraCloud settings.

 ### i18n